International Adoption in Minnesota

 But most international adoptions in Minnesota will follow these seven steps:

-Step One: Choose the Country You’ll Adopt From
+Step 1: Choose the Country You’ll Adopt From

 If you want to adopt a child from another country in Minnesota, you may already have a preference regarding which country you adopt from.
 Some families have no preference.
 Either is perfectly fine.